Chase1242/WightwaterPort/Waterdeep Info/Chapter 2 - Trollskull Alley.md

 #### Zhentarim contact
 - A flying snake with a parchment tied about its body visits one character in the dead of night.
 The message reads:
 >Want to be part of something big?
 Speak to Davil Starsong at the Yawning Portal.
-- If the characters seek out Davil, Yagra Stonefist (see "Familiar Faces," page 20) greets them and leads interested parties to a table in the center of the Yawning Portal's taproom, where her boss waits with drink in band.
+- If the characters seek out Davil, Yagra Stonefist (see "Familiar Faces," page 20) greets them and leads interested parties to a table in the center of the Yawning Portal's taproom, where her boss waits with drink in hand.
 - [[Davil Starsong]]
 - Davil Starsong (see appendix B) is the characters' primary contact in the Black Network, at least initially.
 Over drinks, he shares the following information:
 	- Davil is a retired adventurer.
 He and his adventuring companions joined the Zhentarim a few years back.
 They help people in need.
 (More specifically, they provide loans. mercenaries, and other services.)